voidshine/dameo_book/Game05.md

 Diagr.
 6

-eliminated the dangers for White and simplified the game.
+would eliminate the dangers for White and simplify the game.
 Moreover, the b4 piece is cut off from the main forces and may be surrounded and attacked.
 I rejected this variant and decided to increase pressure along line ‘b’.

-**17...        ...b6b4**
+**17...        b6b4**
 **18.c1d2      b5b3!**

 Diagr.
 7